ccb-hms/edw_acs/README.md

     -`/HostData` is a mounted directory linking the storage of the container to your local storage.
 In the above example `-v ~/Desktop/edw_acs_ETL:/HostData \`, The directory on my desktop where I want my files to be saved is `~/Desktop/edw_acs_ETL`.
 The `/HostData' directory is a data volume inside the container which, when data is saved to it, will now also save to your Desktop directory.

     See [here](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-docker-container-configure?view=sql-server-ver16&pivots=cs1-bash) for more documentation.

-    the -e option sets environment variables inside the container that are used to configure SQL Server.

 5. Run the docker edw_acs container
    ```sh